 Temperature on the Great Wall is usually 10 degree Celsius lower than it is on the ground.

 The first thing we'll do today is to watch the magnificent sunrise early in the morning.
-After a hearty breakfast (You can have your breakfast delivered to the watchtower and enjoy your Great Wall breakfast for just RMB 100/person.) with eggs, bread, milk etc., we will resume our hike on Jinshanling's right wing, where we will hike until we reach Simatai West called Second Valley.
+After a brief breakfast, we will resume our hike on Jinshanling's right wing, where we will hike until we reach Simatai West called Second Valley.
 As we head west the wall will start to gradually deteriorate, making the hike progressively more challenging, but also interesting to observe and compare.

 The Jinshanling Great Wall has not been repaired since 1570.
 It is a remote and relatively isolated section of the Great Wall.
 As there are relatively even fewer tourists at Second Valley part of Jinshanling Great Wall, it is a good place to explore on foot.
 If you are looking for breathtaking views with a relatively peaceful walk, then the Second Valley of Jinshanling can't be better, so we hope that you remembered to bring your camera!
 The Second Valley features a complicated and well preserved fortification system at Jinshanling.
 The Second Valley Great Wall meanders through fantastic natural scenery and connects to the Gubeikou Great Wall to the west.